 Introduction to Welding Processes

-Study designed to give the non-welding major basic competencies in the four main welding processes used in industry today: shielded metal arc welding; oxy-acetylene welding and cutting; gas tungsten arc welding and gas metal arc welding.
+Designed to give the non-welding major competencies in the three main welding processes used in industry today: shielded metal arc welding (SMAW), gas metal arc welding (GMAW), and gas tungsten arc welding (GTAW).
+Introduction to oxy-acetylene and plasma cutting systems will be included.
 3 Credits (2 Lecture - 3 Lab)

 Introduction to acetylene and electric welding for HVAC students.
 Acetylene welding of sheet metal.
 Oxyacetylene cutting and brazing.
 Basic skills in Shielded Metal Arc Welding (SMAW) and Oxygen Fuel Welding (OFW).
 2 Credits (1 Lecture - 3 Lab) Spring Only.